Review of “Night and Fog” (1956)

 The Holocaust and the danger of forgetting.

 Shot in 1955.
 Somewhat pretentious; first we hear that words cannot describe what was manufactured from the bodies, then the narrator tells us.
-Resnais’s poetic innovation here, relative to the more prosecutorial war-crime documentaries that came out of WWII, is to juxtapose past and present and talk about the fragility of memory.
+Resnais’s poetic innovation here, relative to the more prosecutorial war-crime documentaries that came out of WW2, is to juxtapose past and present and talk about the fragility of memory.
 A wise move in retrospect.